 Known widely as a low-calorie tea with a metabolism-stimulating characteristic, raspberry leaf tea is popular with people who are trying to lose weight.
 This tincture can help make you feel full while delivering key nutrients and boosting your energy levels.

 Preparation:Take a spoon of raspberry leaf and add it to a cup of boiling water.
 Take it off the heat, cover it, and let it steep for 10 minutes.
 Drink 1-3 cups a day.

 Most herbalists and women who have used raspberry leaf tea during pregnancy suggest adding the tea to your health regimen no later than Week 32 – or even earlier.
-It takes a bit of time for the uterus wall to increase in strength, and by using the tea for a month before your expected delivery date, it has a much better chance of having the desired effect.

 Generally speaking, you can begin drinking the tea as early as the second trimester, but some specialists do not advise drinking it beforehand.
 Some of the compounds in raspberry leaf tea can stimulate uterine contractions, which could potentially bring on a miscarriage.
 As with any herbal remedy, particularly one so directly linked to pregnancy and childbirth, speak to your doctor, midwife or doula about the healthiest option for you and your baby.